nehamoopen/workshop-worcs-pilot/setup-and-test.md

-# PREPARATION: Setup & Test
+# PREPARATION FOR WORCS WORKSHOP: Setup & Test

 This preparation guide consists of three sections: